Railway nationalisation

-Railway nationalisation is the act of taking rail transport assets into public ownership.
+Railway nationalisation is the act of taking rail transport assets into public ownership similar to many roadways.
 Several countries have at different times nationalised part or all of their railway system.

 More recently, the international trend has been towards privatisation.
 In some areas, notably Great Britain, resultant problems with track maintenance have led back to a more mixed solution, with a nationalised infrastructure operator but privately run train operating companies.

 National characteristics influenced the structures under which countries' rail networks developed.
 Some national railways were always under direct State management, some were State-planned but privately operated (as in France), others were wholly private enterprises lightly regulated (as in Great Britain, Ireland and Spain).
 Nationalisation was therefore a bolder step to take in some countries than in others.
 While ideology has played a role, so too has the need for systematic reconstruction of vital infrastructure devastated by war, often following a period of state control over private companies initiated during the conflict.